 Vascular and endovascular surgeons in the Heart & Vascular Center at Brigham and Women’s Hospital (BWH) provide advanced, collaborative care for the full scope of vascular and lymphatic diseases and conditions.
 Our surgeons specialize in evaluating and treating patients using state-of-the-art techniques, including minimally invasive endovascular approaches.

-From more common cardiovascular conditions, such as coronary heart disease and heart rhythm disorders, to lesser-known diseases, such as cardiac amyloidosis, we have the physician and nursing expertise and advanced technologies necessary to provide outstanding care.
-We also specialize in providing cardiovascular care for patients who have other health concerns, including women who are pregnant and patients who are being treated for cancer.
+From more common vascular conditions, such as carotid artery disease to life-threatening problems such as ruptured aneurysms, we have the surgical and medical expertise and latest technologies necessary to provide optimal care.
+We also specialize in providing vascular care for patients who have other health concerns, including the elderly and people with diabetes.

 This disease is characterized by the narrowing of the carotid arteries, the main blood vessels for carrying oxygenated blood to the brain, which increases the risk of a stroke.
 Learn more about carotid artery disease.

 Cerebrovascular disease refers to conditions that adversely affect blood flow to the brain.
 Learn more about cerebrovascular disease.